 Overeating can also be a physical addiction.
 When you overeat, your body releases chemicals that give you a temporary feeling of pleasure or satisfaction.
 Unfortunately, you may need to eat more and more food to get the same pleasure.
 Also, this can lead to an unhealthy relationship between food and weight gain.

 If you’re struggling with overeating, it’s essential to seek help from a professional.
 Addiction treatment can be very effective in helping you overcome your addiction and develop healthy eating habits.
 There is no shame in seeking help–addiction is a severe disease you should treat just like any other chronic illness.

 If you’re like most people, you probably overeat occasionally.
 Maybe you had a big dinner because you were starving, or perhaps you couldn’t resist temptation and indulged in your favorite dessert.
 Whatever the reason, overeating can have some pretty severe consequences.

 One of the most apparent costs of overeating is weight gain.
-When you consume more calories than your body needs, you store the excess as fat.
-Also, this can lead to obesity, which puts you at risk for a variety of health problems, including heart disease, diabetes, and joint pain.
+You store the excess as fat when you consume more calories than your body needs.
+Also, this can lead to obesity, which puts you at risk for various health problems, including heart disease, diabetes, and joint pain.